Redocly/redocly-cli/docs/commands/preview-docs.md

 ### Entrypoints

-The command behaves differently depending on how you pass an entrypoint to it and whether the [configuration file](#custom-configuration-file) exists.
-There are the following options:
+The command behaves differently depending on how you pass a path to the entrypoint to it and whether the [configuration file](#custom-configuration-file) exists.

 #### Pass entrypoint directly